lord-dubious/twagent/README.md

 # Project Overview

-This repository leverages the `browser_use` library to monitor twitter accounts, analyze trends, score tweets, and reply/post/retweet.
+This repository leverages AI agents (w/ `browser_use`, `elevenlabs`) to monitor twitter accounts, analyze trends, score tweets, and reply/post/retweet.

 ### My Workers
 - **Agent A**: Continuously monitor a specified list of accounts and save latest posts/replies database